 Vintage original Walter Bosse and Herta Baller bronze miniatures and keychains.

-Walter Bosse Ceramic
+Walter Bosse Pottery

-Vintage original Hagenauer bronze, nickel and mahogany figurines, sculptures and objects.
+Vintage original Hagenauer bronze, nickel, and mahogany figurines, sculptures, and objects.

 Vintage original Carl Auböck bronze objects and printed wooden boxes.